Joana311/web-scraping/notes.md

     [ ] add the actual 'add' functionality that should add the selected exercises to the "Workout Report" `/[user]/workout`

 [-] introduce functionality to add an empty Workout for a User.

+    [ ] fetch actual workout information for a given user.

 [ ] introduce functionality to add a new UserExercise in db for a Workout.

     - should use real Exercises provided by AddExercises.